Skip to main content

 Scenario

-Assign Fantasy Government as a semester-long lab.
-Use the scoring data as a quantitative dataset for research papers on legislative productivity.
+Assign Teacher Mode as a 9-week lab module aligned with the legislative process unit.
+Use scoring data as a quantitative dataset for student research papers on legislative productivity, bipartisanship, or committee influence.

 Outcome